NVIDIA/cccl/README.md

 ### Users

-Generally speaking, because CCCL is a header-only library, users need only concern themselves with how they get the header files and how they incorporate them into their build system.
+Everything in CCCL is header-only.
-Anyone interested in using CCCL in their CUDA C++ application can get started by referring to the information below.
+Therefore, users need only concern themselves with how they get the header files and how they incorporate them into their build system.

 #### CUDA Toolkit
 The easiest way to get started using CCCL is via the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) which includes the CCCL headers.